brizmon/DEK/README.md

 ## Technologies

 ### React
-The App will use React to create the front-end file structure.
+The App uses React for the front-end file structure and routing between pages.

 ### Express
-The Express-Backend will handle the requests that the front end sends.
+The Express-Backend handles the requests that the front end sends.
 This happens via routing requests.

-### SQL
+### Postgres/SQL
-The approach of our card system will be sorting the user's cards into an array of database tables that each dictate a certain point of time in the future when the card should prompt again.
-Each card will have a tally coloumn that updates based on whether the user got the question right or wrong.
+The App uses database tables that each set a certain point of time in the future when the card should prompt again for the 'curated' quiz option.

 ### Auth
-As typical authorization happens, the user will get to a register/login screen as a landing page.
-From there the user will send a request to the server which will start a connection.
+The app uses auth for unique user registration/login.

 ### Sample Code
 [ADD CODE SNIPPETS]